-On Easter Sunday the streets of Manhattan come alive with spring colors and flowery bonnets as part of the annual Easter Parade and Bonnet Festival.
-Visitors and residents alike have the opportunity to see "paraders" wander along Fifth Avenue from 49th to 57th Streets.
-The area around St. Patrick's Cathedral is the ideal place to see all the festivities, which run from 10 a.m. until 4 p.m.
-In 2019 the parade takes place on April 21st.
+Every Easter Sunday, the streets of Manhattan come alive with spring colors and flowery bonnets as part of the annual Easter Parade and Bonnet Festival.
+Visitors and residents alike have the opportunity to watch "paraders" wander along Fifth Avenue from 49th to 57th Streets.
+The area around St. Patrick's Cathedral is the ideal place to see all the festivities.
+The 2020 event is scheduled for April 12 from 10 a.m. to 4 p.m.

-Unlike most New York City Parades, the Easter Parade isn't an organized event.
-Participants come and go, even shopping and grabbing bites to eat along the route.
-If you're visiting New York City during the parade you can stop by the festivities whenever you want, for however long you want, to see the various Easter bonnets and costumed pets.
+Unlike most New York City parades, the Easter procession isn't an organized event.
+There are no floats; only people who tend to weave in and out of shops and cafes along the route.
+Onlookers may stop by the festivities at any time during its six-hour duration to see the various Easter bonnets and costumed pets.

 People from around the world come to New York City to participate, and their outfits for the day's festivities range from elegant to outrageous.
-It's quite the spectacle for tourists to witness.
-There are live animals in full costume, humans in Civil War period costumes, even people in the latest high fashions.
-There is a little bit of everything for the parade viewer.
-Many kids and groups also participate by creating unique Easter bonnets and themed costumes.
+Almost all of them, though, are homemade.
+It's quite the spectacle for tourists to witness: There will be dogs in full costume, humans in Civil War period costumes, even people in the latest couture.

 History of the Easter Parade